 This lead to her current role in the Advisory area of KPMG, where Catherine contributes to helping KPMG use more data and analytics in a variety of engagements.

 ‘I am finding my scientific background is helping me apply rigour to problem solving using data and analytics.
 Biology is one really interesting area of analysis, but increasingly I am finding these skills apply to a much greater realm than just scientific analysis – making my skills really useful on all sorts of projects,’ she says.

 ‘I have a massive variety of work and am finding myself working on difficult, conceptual and new problems on a day to day basis – something I think my scientific, in particular statistical, study has set me up well for.’

-Outside of work, Catherine’s working on exploring her new city and making Auckland home.
-She likes to do a bit of running, play social netball and plan her next big travel adventure, as well as doing further study on the side.
+Outside of work, Catherine is also working on exploring her new city and making Auckland home.
+She likes to do a bit of running, play social netball, and plan her next big travel adventure, as well as doing further study on the side.

 Following her own experience, Catherine’s advice to prospective students is to make their own decisions when choosing their degree.

 ‘I would recommend that people do what makes them happy, what they love, or what they are most interested in.
 As a young adult it is easy to be swayed by parents, friends and family, who tell you that they know best.
 However, you know yourself best.
 At the end of the day it is your life, your degree, and your student loan, so don’t just get into a degree because you will get an amazingly paid job at the end – if you hate the study you will probably hate the job!